Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy

 Placement

-A minimum of 25 hours of client work must be completed as part of this programme, as some assessments require client work.
-Clinical hours must be completed in an approved setting, after completion of an assessment of readiness to practice with younger clients.
-Learners are required to be in on-going clinical supervision, at a ratio of 1 hour of supervision to every 5 hours of clinical work regardless of accreditation status.
-Supervisors for this programme must be qualified, accredited therapists and supervisors with one of the main professional bodies in Ireland (i.e. IACP/IAHIP/BACP/IAPTP/APPI/FTAI).
-In addition, they must be experienced in supervision of clinical work with minors.
+A minimum of 25 hours of client work must be completed as part of this programme — some assessments require client work.
+Clinical hours must be completed in an approved setting and may commence only after successful completion of an assessment of readiness to practise with younger clients.
+Learners are required to engage in ongoing clinical supervision at a ratio of 1 hour of supervision to every 5 hours of clinical work, regardless of accreditation status.
+Supervisors must be qualified, accredited therapists and supervisors with a professional body recognised for practice in Ireland (IACP, IAHIP, BACP, IAPTP, APPI or FTAI).
+In addition, they must have experience supervising clinical work with minors.

 Assessment

-Learners are assessed through a continuous assessment strategy, which includes a variety of mediums such as individual and group projects, skills training assessments, case studies and process recordings, written assignments, essays and a research portfolio.
+Learners are assessed through a continuous assessment strategy incorporating a range of assessment formats, including individual and group projects, skills-based assessments, case studies, process recordings, written assignments, essays and a research portfolio.

 Autumn 2026